surmwill/recycler_unity/README.md

 - Dynamically sized entries (auto-calculation supported)
 - Resizing (auto-calculation supported)
 - Endcaps
-- Scrolling to any index (including those off screen)
+- Scrolling to any index (including those off-screen)
-- State changes (know when an entry is cached, visible, or in the recycling pool)
+- State changes (know when an entry becomes visible or not)
 - Works with "Screen Space - Camera" or "Screen Space - Overlay" canvases ("World Space" is untested)
-- Fully tested: 10+ demos isolating and testing individual pieces of functionality, 7 debug checks running every frame ensuring a valid recycler.
-(Note: all tests run outside of the package as per Unity Asset Store guidlines.)
 - Only uses native Unity UI elements
 - Fully commented and documented
-- Easy GameObject set up: simply add your recycler component to a RectTransform.
+- Easy GameObject set up: simply add the Recycler component to a RectTransform.
+- List of demos for learning and debugging
+- An always up-to-date and queryable state of the currently active entries

 # Feature Videos
 ### Basic Functionality